 Intensely repetitive motor movements or use of objects; child is consumed with a single item, idea, or person; experiences difficulty with changes in the environmentor transitioning from one situation to another; may have frequent tantrums; and may be aggressive or self-injurious.

 The number of diagnosed cases of autism and related disorders has dramatically increased over the past decade.
-According to the most recent study conducted by the Centers for Disease Control and Prevention (2014), ASD occurs in approximately one in every 68 births.
-ASD is one of the most common serious developmental disabilities, and is almost five times more likely to occur in boys than in girls.
+According to the most recent study conducted by the Centers for Disease Control and Prevention (2018), ASD occurs in approximately one in every 59 births.
+ASD is one of the most common serious developmental disabilities, and is four times more likely to occur in boys than in girls.

 There are no medical tests for diagnosing ASD, but when parents becomeconcerned about developmental delays in children, they should consult a physician.
 He or she can rule out various potential medical causes, such as hearing problems.
 Before a child can be diagnosed, that child should be evaluated by an autism specialist.
 Such a person may be a psychologist, psychiatrist, pediatric neurologist, or developmental pediatrician who specializes in diagnosing and treating children with ASD.

 Best practice guidelines identify the following six components of a comprehensive diagnostic evaluation for autism:

 ASD diagnostic criteria are described by the American Psychiatric Association (APA) in its Diagnostic & Statistical Manual of Mental Disorders (DSM-V).
 Qualified professionals provide these diagnoses when symptoms of ASD (social interaction and social communication, and repetitive behaviors) are present in ranges that are inappropriate for the child’s age and developmental level.